 We have performed the first simultaneous global QCD analysis of spin-averaged and spin-dependent PDFs in the nucleon within the JAM multi-step Monte Carlo framework, focusing in particular on the extraction of the gluon polarization.
-Good fits to the world unpolarized and polarized DIS data, as well as Drell-Yan data and inclusive jet production cross sections and asymmetries in hadronic collisions, were achieved, with a global reduced $\chi^2{\rm red} \approx 1.1$ .
+Good fits to the world unpolarized and polarized DIS data, as well as Drell-Yan data and inclusive jet production cross sections and asymmetries in hadronic collisions, were achieved, with a global reduced $\chi^2{\rm red} \approx 1.1$.
 Our study was the first time that unpolarized RHIC pp jet cross sections were included together with the polarized pp jet data, along with the previous jet measurements in $p\bar{p}$ collisions at the Tevatron.
-While the direct impact of the unpolarized data on the spin-dependent PDFs is not significant, a simultaneous description of both observables is needed in order to delineate the kinematic domain of applicability of the collinear factorization framework.
+While the direct impact of the unpolarized data on the spin-dependent PDFs is not significant, our simultaneous extraction of both polarized and unpolarized PDFs was vital for the systematic examination of the role of additional theory constraints, in particular, the PDF positivity constraints.

-Our study critically assessed the impact of theoretical assumptions on the determination of the gluon polarization $\Delta g$ , including scenarios in which SU(2) or SU(3) flavor symmetry is assumed for axial charges determined from neutron and hyperon beta-decays, as well as the imposition of positivity on PDFs, which has been debated recently in the literature.
+Our study critically assessed the impact of theoretical assumptions on the determination of the gluon polarization Δg , including scenarios in which SU(2) or SU(3) flavor symmetry is assumed for axial charges determined from neutron and hyperon beta-decays, as well as the imposition of positivity on PDFs, which has been debated recently in the literature.
 The least biased scenario involving only the SU(2) constraint produced relatively large PDF uncertainties, especially for the polarized strange and gluon distributions.
-In particular, we found two distinct types of solutions for the gluon polarization, of opposite sign, each giving almost identical descriptions of experimental spin-dependent observables, including the double polarization asymmetry $A{LL}$ in inclusive jet production.
+In particular, we found two distinct types of solutions for the gluon polarization, of opposite sign, each giving almost identical descriptions of experimental spindependent observables, including the double polarization asymmetry A{LL} in inclusive jet production.

-With the SU(3) flavor symmetry constraint, the uncertainties on $\Delta s$ were reduced significantly, although the $\Delta g$ distribution was largely unaffected.
-It was only with the further addition of PDF positivity that the negative $\Delta g$ solution could be eliminated and results resembling those found in earlier literature recovered.
+With the SU(3) flavor symmetry constraint, the uncertainties on Δs were reduced significantly, although the Δg distribution was largely unaffected.
+It was only with the further addition of PDF positivity that the negative Δg solution could be eliminated and results resembling those found in earlier literature recovered.
 We identify this as a bias introduced in the extraction of spin-dependent PDFs, and in the absence of a clear theoretical requirement for PDFs to be positive at all values of x, we conclude that data-driven analysis alone does not constrain the gluon polarization to be uniquely positive.

 Such a conclusion naturally has profound implications for our understanding of the proton spin decomposition, and provides greater urgency to identifying other means to constrain the gluon helicity, as well as the quark and gluon orbital angular momentum.
 Further data are needed to obtain clarity on this issue, including new observables that are linearly sensitive to gluon helicity distributions.
-An example of this may be polarized semi-inclusive DIS with the production of large transverse momentum hadrons, in which the gluon polarization enters at the same order as the polarized quark contribution [79].
+An example of this may be polarized semi-inclusive DIS with the production of large transverse momentum hadrons, in which the gluon polarization enters at the same order as the polarized quark contribution [80].
+Alternatively, inclusive charm meson production in polarized DIS could provide another path toward constraining the polarized glue through the photon-gluon fusion process [81,82].